 Disclosure/Assumption Assessed Financial Risk Impact of High Financial Risk Assumptions Level of Uncertainty Financial Impact and Sensitivity for Assumption with High Level of Uncertainty/Risk Borrowings: New borrowings to be considered for capital works where required.
 High If the Shire is not able to secure borrowings in the future, the likely impact will be the cancellation or postponement of related asset acquisitions leading to a reduction in service levels over the short to medium term.
 Low Not assessed as high level of uncertainty.
-Employee Entitlements: It has been assumed the Shire will be in a position to meet its obligations in relation to employee entitlements.
-Not assessed as high financial risk.
-Low Not assessed as high level of uncertainty.
+Employee Entitlements: It has Medium Not assessed as high Low Not assessed as high level been assumed the Shire will be e financial risk. of uncertainty. in a position to meet its obligations in relation to employee entitlements.